HOME

 The Appalachian Trail

-This is the page for finding my pictures of places to visit on or near the Appalachian Trail.
-I will be adding links throughout the winter 2024\25.
-Most of the famous locations on the trail are listed below while others are just places I found interesting.
+This is the page for finding my pictures of places on the Appalachian Trail.
+Most of the famous locations on the trail are listed below while others are just locations found interesting.
 Many of the sites and locations are not on the Appalachian Trail but required hiking a side trail.
 This is normal and many hikers take these side trails to get views.
-In addition, I left the trail over 50 times to reach peaks and fire lookouts that the trail skipped, since peakbagging and lookout chasing is my hobby at home.
+In addition, I left the trail over 50 times to reach peaks and fire lookouts that the trail skipped, since peakbagging and lookout chasing is my hobby.
 These bonus peaks and lookout sites ranged from just a few minute detour, up to a few hours to reach.
 I was still able to finish the trail and bonus peaks in 3.5 months hiking an average of 22 miles a day.
-There were no zero days and resupply was only every 6 to 9 days.
+There were no zero days until the final week and resupply was only every 6 to 9 days.

 trail logo